DDoS, or Distributed Denial-of-Service attacks are one of the most chilling threats enterprises face online.

 Setting up your network architecture to be resistant to a DDoS attack is an excellent way to keep your service up and running.
 You should spread out key resources like servers geographically so that it is more difficult for an attacker to put you offline.
 That way, even if one server gets attacked, you can shut it down and still have partial service for your users.

-A web application firewall, or WAF, is used to filter HTTP traffic between an application and the internet.
+A WAF system is used to filter HTTP traffic between an application and the internet.
 When a cybercriminal targets a DDoS attack at the application layer, the application firewall automatically blocks malicious HTTP traffic before it reaches your site.
 You can decide what traffic gets filtered by configuring policies to determine which IP addresses will be whitelisted or blacklisted.

 Configuring network devices like firewalls and routers is essential for cutting down on entry points into your network.
 For instance, a firewall will help to stop cyberattackers from detecting your IP address so they won’t have anywhere to send traffic.
 Similarly, routers have DDoS protection settings and filters that you can use to control the access of protocols and packet types.